All DTC studentships for 2013-2014 have now been awarded.

 Study for a PhD in Neuroinformatics generally involves fees payable to the University and funding to cover the costs of living in Edinburgh for the duration of study.
 Studentships will cover all of these costs in most cases.
 The following sites provide information on these costs if you are considering applying under your own funding.

-Unlike in some countries, it is usually not possible to support your PhD by teaching jobs at the university or by taking outside employment concurrently.
+Unlike in some countries, it is usually not possible to support your PhD by teaching jobs at the university or by taking outside employment concurrently, and so you must be able to demonstrate that you have external funding before you will be able to enroll.

 The following sites provide information on alternative funding programmes.